loeken/blog/content/posts/arch-linux-2020-luks-cryptsetup-systemd-boot_base-system-installation.md

 ```
 now we are going to add an entry to the bootloader config
 #### **`/boot/loader/entries/arch.conf`**
+make sure you type cryptdevice=UUID= ( two equal signs ) in the next step

 ```
 title	Arch Linux
 linux	/vmlinuz-linux